kjirou/react-flip-book/README.ja.md

 ```

-## Features
+## Feature

-- Without changing the original components, you can apply a simple flip animation, such as a cartoon
+Without changing the original components, you can apply a simple flip animation, such as a cartoon.
-- If you set `[]` to `transitions`, that is same as normal rendering